10 Unexpected Foods You Should Be Grilling

 It might not occur to you to tackle a roast dinner on the barbecue, but you can cook larger cuts of meat as well as filets and skewers on the grill.
 Red meat enthusiasts with some patience and skill may have attempted a smoked brisket, for example.
 But for a slightly quicker and still impressive summer centerpiece, beer can chicken is the new classic that yields moist and flavorful meat every time.

-Beer can chicken is like roast chicken done on the grill by placing a half drunk can of beer (definitely don't use a glass bottle) into the cavity of the bird and putting it on the barbecue.
+Beer can chicken is like roast chicken done on the grill by placing a half-drunk can of beer (definitely don't use a glass bottle) into the cavity of the bird and putting it on the barbecue.
 Using a can of beer to prop the chicken up releases moisture into the meat as the liquid boils and steams, and it also keeps the chicken skin from burning on the grates of the barbecue as the chicken sits atop the can.
-You can use many kinds of beer, but there are a few types of beer to avoid when making beer can chicken considering their stronger, more bitter flavors.
+You can use many kinds, but there are a few types of beer to avoid when making beer can chicken considering their stronger, more bitter flavors.
 That extra hoppy IPA is better left for drinking when the meal is ready.
 But ciders can be a nice fruity alternative to beer if you've got any gluten-free folks at the barbecue.
-The apple flavor pairs well with roast meat and you can double down with some applewood chips on the coals.
+The apple flavor pairs well with roast meat, and you can double down with some applewood chips on the coals.

 Pizza and sandwiches

 If you've ever had fantasies of installing a pizza oven in your backyard, it may please you to know that your barbecue can do the trick without the thousand dollar investment.
-Get your grill hot enough and it can approximate the wood-fired oven.
+Get your grill hot enough, and it can approximate the wood-fired oven.
 But there are mistakes to avoid when grilling pizza.
 You'll need to protect that dough either by brushing your grill with some olive oil and placing the pizza in a spot with indirect heat, or with a heat conducting layer between it and the grates.
 You can use a round metal baking sheet (if you don't mind sacrificing it to the flames), or invest in a pizza stone which takes a little longer to heat, but makes for a nice, even cook.
-Close the lid and the dough can bubble and crisp with a little char for a perfect grilled pizza.
+Close the lid, and the dough can bubble and crisp with a little char for a perfect grilled pizza.

 You can also make toast and sandwiches on the grill.
 Bread quickly toasted over the fire and served with those buttery clams is as simple as it gets.
 Or go the extra mile and lean into the grill of your next grilled cheese.
 Take some thick slices and layer them with your favorite spreads and cheeses while you preheat the grill.
-Then pop it on the grates and close that lid for a low and slow cook that will melt ooey-goey cheese and give those signature grill marks.
+Then pop it on the grates and close that lid for a low and slow cook that will melt ooey-gooey cheese and give those signature grill marks.
 Grilled cheese on the grill may just be your new camping favorite.

 Paella is perfect for a party